ribtoks/code-jamming/_posts/2016-03-28-classic-producer-consumer-in-qtc.md

             }
         }</code></pre>

 If queue is not empty then first item is extracted and processed using `processOneItem()` method.
-If queue is empty then we&#8217;re waiting for any item to be added to the queue using `WaitCondition`.
-Waiting itself is put into the while loop because of &#8220;spurious wakeups&#8221;.
-It&#8217;s the situation when kernel object responsible for wait condition was signaled after timeout (quite big one) in order not to block calling thread forever.
+If queue is empty then we're waiting for any item to be added to the queue using `WaitCondition`.
+Waiting itself is put into the while loop because of "spurious wakeups".
+It's the situation when kernel object responsible for wait condition was signaled after timeout (quite big one) in order not to block calling thread forever.

 To add an item for processing, we call `produce()` method: